 Day 6: Panajachel/San Juan la Laguna

-After lunch with San Juan Activate, you’ll explore yet another community development project at a local Christian school, helping students learn English, as well as assisting in students’ efforts to construct an onsite, small-scale tilapia farm to provide ongoing economic support for the school and teach students how to set up tilapia farms to support their families.
+After lunch, you’ll explore another community development project at a local Christian school, helping students learn English, as well as assisting in ongoing projects for the school.
+One example is assisting students’ efforts to construct an onsite, small-scale tilapia farm to provide ongoing economic support for the school and teach students how to set up tilapia farms to support their families.

-Later that evening you’ll enjoy a sunset dinner cruise as you head back across Lake Atiltan for your hotel.
+Later that evening, you’ll enjoy a sunset dinner cruise as you head back across Lake Atiltan to your hotel.

 Day 7: Panajachel/Antigua

-After breakfast provided at the hotel, you’ll pack up and board an air conditioned bus and head off to explore the ancient Mayan Ruins with a half-day tour of Ihimche.
-After lunch at Chichoy, a famous road stop with traditional Guatemalan food in Chimaltenango, you’ll arrive back in Antigua for dinner and a farewell gathering.
+After breakfast provided at the hotel, you’ll pack up and board an air conditioned van or bus and head toward Antigua.
+After lunch at Chichoy, a famous road stop with traditional Guatemalan food in Chimaltenango, you’ll stop for a tour of a local coffee farm.
+In the evening, you’ll enjoy your last night in Antigua with dinner and a farewell gathering.